Domain Join via Workspace ONE Tunnel

-End goal: Get a Windows 10 laptop enrolled in Workspace ONE UEM and joined to Active Directory from Starbucks.
+End goal: Get a Windows 10 laptop enrolled in Workspace ONE UEM and provide a method to join to Active Directory from a remote network.

 This is a home lab which means my solution is limited to both the networking hardware I have at my disposal as well as the amount of money I’m willing to throw at this problem.
-In a corporate network there are more sophisticated ways to achieve this.
+In a corporate network there are more sophisticated ways to achieve some of this configuration.

-VMWare Workspace One Tunnel is an agent that is installed on Windows 10.
-The agent communicates back to an on-prem virtual appliance running on vCenter named Unified Access Gateway (UAG).
+VMware Workspace One Tunnel is an agent that is installed on Windows 10.
+The agent communicates back to a virtual appliance running on vCenter named Unified Access Gateway (UAG).
 The UAG is running the Vmware Tunnel Service.
-For this setup to function, you’re going to need both public and private DNS records and you’re going to be doing port forwarding on your edge router.
+In short we call this Per-App VPN.

 - Launch Windows Server DNS manager

 - I have 2 forward lookup zones configured in DNS: aftersixcomputers.com